dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 * Each person appears in exactly 1 graph

 TODO: Increase readability for large graphs, consider using custom icons for famous people, add tentative connections where other visualizations add them, allow multiple graphs in the same window/file.

+### D3 Funeral Bar Graphs
+(Subfolder: Funerals_2022)

+This set of visualizations (build in D3.js) displays all known funerals, sorted by time period and by number of people involved.
+Each node has a pop-up on mouse-over for more info and is clickable to open the corresponding DPRR page.

+Pipeline:
+* (If desired) Refresh DPRR data by going to Funerals_2022/py and running `python 00_update_server_data.py`
+* (If desired) Add manual overrides in Funerals/2022/json/override_data.json, then go to Funerals_2022/py and run `python 01_add_manual_overrides.py`
+* (If changes made above) Go to Funerals_2022/py and run `python 02_d3_data_generator.py`
+* Open Funerals_2022/funerals.html.

+For TODOs, see issues in this repository.

 ### 3D Visualizations
 (Subfolder: 3D Visualizations)